brian-a-esch/aid/README.md

 # lists the actively checked out projects
 aid list --active

-# lists the background projects & their status (last pull time, build, etc)
+# lists the available projects & their status (last pull time, build, etc)
-aid list --backgorund
+aid list --free

 # remove a project the user is done with, double checks that there are no local changes
 aid rm <checkout_name>